forestgrape/coronavirus/index.md

 - Keep proper hygiene.
 Especially wash your hands well after toilet.
 Hygiene is important because:
    * transmission pathways of Covid-19 are still unclear.
 So currently just avoid them all.
    * it is known that viruses causing commen cold are transmitted through droplet.
-These viruses can weaken the immun sytem defence [kikkert](#kikkert) and therefore possibly induce increased infection risk for Covid-19
+These viruses can weaken the immun sytem defence [kikkert](#kikkert) and therefore could induce an increased infection risk.

 - Measure and observe your temperature several times every day and record the values.
 As a slightly increased temperature can be an early sign of a possible Sars-Cov-2 infection.
-Studies show that many people have only slightly increased temperature which doesn't "meet the definition of fever" [Zhang](#zhang), [Wong](#wong).
+Many people have only slightly increased temperature which doesn't "meet the definition of fever" [Zhang](#zhang), [Wong](#wong).
 The more common Covid-19 in your region is, the more likely it is that an observed infection is Covid-19.
 In my case - South East Switzerland, a day hike away from Nothern Italy - Covid-19 is currently the most prevalent disease.

 - Live a healthy lifestyle
     * sleep enough, eat healthily and do some sport